bhavachakra - the wheel of life

 Just as a potter forms vessels out of formless clay, so we create through deeds, words and thoughts, out of the still unformed material of our life and our sense-impressions, the vessel of our future consciousness, namely that which gives it form and direction.

-The sixth picture symbolizes the contact (spar. a; Tib.: reg-pa) of the senses with their objects, in the form of the first contact between lovers.
+6. The sixth picture symbolizes the contact (sparsa; Tib.: reg-pa) of the senses with their objects, in the form of the first contact between lovers.

-The eighth picture shows a drinker, who :s served by a woman.
-It symbolizes the thirst for life (trsna; Tib. : sred-pa), or craving caused by agreeable sensations.
+8. The eighth picture shows a drinker, who is served by a woman.
+It symbolizes the thirst for life (trsna), or craving caused by agreeable sensations.
 (It goes without saying that the arrow in the eye is not meant to indicate the 'pleasure', but only the intensity of the feeling and perhaps also its future painful consequences, which overtake those who allow themselves to be carried away by agreeable sensations.)

 The eleventh picture, therefore, shows a woman who is giving birth to a child.
 The Tibetan attitude towards sexual things is of a disarming naturalness and objectivity.
-The Tibetan, therefore, does not hesitate to depict the sexual act and the act of giving birth undisguised and without ambiguity.
-He lays greater stress upon nearness to life than upon philosophical abstractions.
-In spite of this he succeeds in his symbolism (of words as well as of visible forms) to express the finest shades of spiritual experience with an astonishing precision.
-His mysticism is never inimical to life, his philosophy never merely an expression of speculative thought, but the result of practical experience.
-Due to the same attitude he endeavors to put religious ideas into such visible forms and similes, that even the simplest mind can grasp them and include them into the realm of concrete life.
-In order to avoid misunderstandings, each of the above-mentioned symbolical pictures bears a short inscription, as for instance : 'monkey — consciousness', `blind woman — ignorance', etc.
+The Tibetans, therefore, don't hesitate to depict the sexual act and the act of giving birth undisguised and without ambiguity.
+They lay greater stress upon nearness to life than upon philosophical abstractions.
+In spite of this they succeed in his symbolism (of words as well as of visible forms) to express the finest shades of spiritual experience with an astonishing precision.
+Tibetan mysticism is never inimical to life, the philosophy never merely an expression of speculative thought, but the result of practical experience.
+Due to the same attitude Tibetans endeavor to put religious ideas into such visible forms and similes, that even the simplest mind can grasp them and include them into the realm of concrete life.

-The twelfth picture shows a man, who carries a corpse (with knees drawn up, swathed in cloths, according to Tibetan custom) on his back to the cremation-ground (or the place where dead bodies are disposed of).
-It illustrates the last of the twelve links of the formula of Dependent Origination (pratityasamutpada; Tib. : rten-hbrel-gye-yan-lag-bcu-gnis), which says that all that has been born, leads to old-age and death.
+12. The twelfth picture shows a man, who carries a corpse (with knees drawn up, swathed in cloths, according to Tibetan custom) on his back to the cremation-ground (or the place where dead bodies are disposed of).
+It illustrates the last of the twelve links of the formula of Dependent Origination (pratityasamutpada), which says that all that has been born, leads to old-age and death (jati-marana; Tib.: rgas-ši).

-Thanks to such pictorial representations this formula, which belongs to the oldest Buddhist tradition, is more popular in Tibet than in any other Buddhist country.
-It has often been called the twelvefold 'causal nexus', and due to this wrong presupposition many a scholar has cudgeled his brain as to how this causality could be explained according to the laws of logic or of the natural sequence of the constituents of this formula.
-Avidya, the not knowing or non-recognition of reality, however, is not a prima causa, a metaphysical cause of existence or a cosmogonic principle, but a condition under which our present life develops, a condition that is responsible for our present state of consciousness.
+Avidya, the not knowing or non-recognition of reality is not a prima causa, a metaphysical cause of existence or a cosmogonic principle, but a condition under which our present life develops, a condition that is responsible for our present state of consciousness.

 The twelvefold formula of Dependent Origination has rightly been represented as a circle, because it has neither a beginning nor an end.
 Each link represents the sum total of all other links and is the precondition as well as the outcome of all other links.
 The Commentaries generally distribute the formula over three consecutive existences, so that the first two links (avidya and samskara) correspond to the past, the last two links (birth and death) to the future, and the remaining links (3-10) to the present existence.
 This shows that avidya and samskara represent the same process, which in the present existence is differentiated into eight phases, and which for the future existence is hinted at by the words 'birth, old-age and death'.
 In other words, the same process is described once from the standpoint of higher knowledge (1 and 2), another time from the point of view of a psychological analysis (3—10), and a third time from the point of view of a physiological phenomenon (11 and 12).
 In order to understand this, we must keep in mind the original question of the Buddha, which starts from the plane of the concrete physical existence, i.e., from the problem of old-age, death and birth, and slowly goes deeper: first into the realm of psychology and finally into that of spiritual reality, which reveals the illusoriness of the ego-concept, and thus the nature of ignorance and its karmic consequences.